Hyde Park is a thriving hub of food, drink and culture, just minutes from the city centre – but have you discovered all its secrets?

 East Village is a New York-inspired dive bar and one of the coolest drinking dens in Hyde Park.
 It’s laid back and music-loving, so you can listen to rock’n’roll anthems as you settle into one of their comfy leather sofas.
-Here, you can choose from over 40 unique cocktails or try a pint of the latest craft beer on the pumps.
-Hungry?
-Pair your drink with Mexican street food, courtesy of Holy Mountain, their TV dinner is the stuff of legends.
+Here, you can choose from over 40 unique cocktails like the Caipirinha, Pornstar Martini and Pisco Sour or if you prefer craft beer, they have loads of local and international brews on the pumps and in the fridges.

 East Village, 47-49 Brudenell Grove, Hyde Park, Leeds, West Yorkshire, LS6 1HR.